-Designed several sites working with my partners PartsLogix, including this one for Klassen Wheels.
-Parts Logix created a powerful Year, Make and Model lookup application which attracted many automotive aftermarket clients which I helped bring to life.
+Designed several sites working with my partners PartsLogix, including Klaassen Wheels and RWC.
+Parts Logix created a powerful Year, Make and Model lookup application which attracted many automotive aftermarket clients that I helped bring to life.

 My client for over 10 years, Brand X is an organization of stuntmen, stunt coordinators and 2nd unit directors in Hollywood.
 Site includes an admin area so members can keep their personal credits up to date.
 It's like a mini IMDB.